-A few years ago I set out to read the Bible in full.
-It was my first time reading many passages, and I remember clearly reading 1 Samuel chapter 30.
-I was reading from the KJV at the time, and this little sentence jumped out at me: “but David encouraged himself in the Lord his God."
+A few years back, I embarked on a journey to read the Bible cover to cover.
+During that time, I stumbled upon a powerful verse in 1 Samuel chapter 30.
+I was reading the King James Version, and this particular sentence caught my attention: "but David encouraged himself in the Lord his God."

-So this verse changed my perspective.
-And then seeing what David did next taught me a valuable lesson—he sought guidance from God.
+So, this verse transformed my perspective.
+And observing what David did next taught me a valuable lesson—he sought guidance from God.

-Now, we communicate with God a little differently now than David did.
-We communicate with God through prayer, and He communicates with us through His Word.
-We also have the Holy Spirit, which helps us understand and leads us in obedience.
+Now, our communication with God looks a bit different than it did for David.
+We connect with God through prayer, and He speaks to us through His Word.
+Additionally, we have the Holy Spirit, who helps us understand and leads us to obey.

-In Philippians 4:4-8, Paul gives us a great process to follow when we are discouraged, angry, sad, or just down in the dumps.
-I’m going to paraphrase it below, but if you would like to read the actual passage, you can click here.
+In Philippians 4:4-8, Paul lays out a fantastic process for us to follow when we're feeling discouraged, angry, sad, or simply down in the dumps.
+I'll paraphrase it below, but if you'd like to read the actual passage, you can click here.
 It's worth a read!

-I know it's not easy to go against our default setting, but that's part of the beauty of what Jesus has done for us.
-We have been filled with the Holy Spirit, and through it we can behave as the new creations we are in Jesus!
-We like to skip some of the steps above, wanting the peace of God without actually releasing the things that rob us of our peace.
+I know it's not easy to go against our default settings, but that's part of the beauty of what Jesus has done for us.
+We have been filled with the Holy Spirit, which empowers us to behave as the new creations we are in Jesus!
+Sometimes, we try to skip some of the steps above, hoping for God's peace without actually surrendering the things that steal our peace.